When Do the 2022 MLB Playoffs Start? Here's the Full Schedule

 When do the MLB playoffs start?
-Here’s the full schedule originally appeared on NBC Sports Chicago
+Here’s the full schedule originally appeared on NBC Sports Washington

 The 2022 MLB playoffs are almost here.